West Shore-Lake Tahoe, California

 Where to Eat and Drink

 - The deck at Sunnyside is the place to be for lunch or dinner any day of the week.
 Great summer scene on the lake that stays happening well into the evening on the weekends.
 Plan to wait for a table in July and August.
-Let your kids play on the beach while you have a drink at the bar.
+Let your kids play on the beach (if there is one-- it disappears when the lake is high) while you have a drink at the bar.
 Fish tacos, fried zucchini and Hula Pie are favorites.

 - Chambers Landing: A great family restaurant but is known for their bar on the pier where they serve their infamous Chambers Punch.
 With a public beach on one side and a private beach on the other, this is a great place to spend the afternoon.
-Arrive by boat if you can.
+Arrive by boat if you can and we prefer weekDAYS in the summer as the bar scene can be overwhelming on Friday and Saturday afternoons-- although does allow for some good people watching if you are up for it.

 - West Shore Café: The most upscale restaurant actually on the West Shore.
 Great food and beautiful setting.
 Be sure to make a reservation and request a table outside.